kiran-brahma/dante-astro-theme/src/content/books/lessons-from-the-titans.md

 - Have a small advisor group that can play devil's advocate when needed.
 - Capital should have a clear focus on risk and return.

-_Game changing is often game over._
+> Game-changing is often game over.

 - Going big to just meet sales targets rarely works.
 - Don't lose focus on the operational aspects of your business.
-Focusing on moonshot or big projects cannot be the main growth mantra.
-A lot of small things done properly can provide the same end result.
+Focusing on moonshots or big projects cannot be the main growth mantra.
+A lot of small things done properly can provide the same result.
-- High focus on growth in EPS, as in older eras, worked due to certain conditions.
+- High focus on growth in EPS, as in older eras, work due to certain conditions, not prevalent currently

 ### Boeing